China slowdown cuts deeper into Indonesia's coal sector

 By Fergus Jensen

-BALIKPAPAN, Indonesia The slowdown in China's economic growth is cutting deeper into Indonesia's coal sector, forcing producers to reduce output and slash costs, and testing the resilience of a commodity boom in Southeast Asia's largest economy.
+BALIKPAPAN, Indonesia, Sept 7 The slowdown in China's economic growth is cutting deeper into Indonesia's coal sector, forcing producers to reduce output and slash costs, and testing the resilience of a commodity boom in Southeast Asia's largest economy.

-Top Indonesian exporters PT Bumi Resources (BUMI.JK) and PT Adaro Energy (ADRO.JK) are feeling the pinch after a 20 percent fall in international benchmark coal prices this year.
-Moody's Investors Service said Indonesian in d ustry costs in 2012 will rise as much as 15 percent.
+Top Indonesian exporters PT Bumi Resources and PT Adaro Energy are feeling the pinch after a 20 percent fall in international benchmark coal prices this year.
+Moody's Investors Service said Indonesian in d ustry co s ts in 2012 will rise as much as 15 percent.

 Indonesia is the world's largest exporter of thermal coal used by power stations and it provides about half of China's coal imports.
 As one of the lowest cost producers in the world, it provides a litmus test of the health of the market.